 - Business Environment and Concept (BEC): 62 multiple-choice questions, 4 simulations, and 3 written items

 - Regulation (REG): 76 multiple-choice questions and 8 task-based simulations

-Prior to full licensure, you must put your knowledge to the test by working in academia, industry, government, the non-profit sector, or a public accounting firm.
-You must work under a licensed CPA and be prepared to provide a full accounting of your time.
-The Board requires that you work for at least 2,080 hours, roughly the equivalent of one year of full-time employment.
+Prior to full licensure, CPA candidates must put knowledge to the test by working in academia, industry, government, the non-profit sector, or a public accounting firm.
+You must work under a licensed certified public accountant CPA and be prepared to provide a full accounting of your time.
+The national association of state boards requires that you work for at least 2,080 hours, roughly the equivalent of one year of full-time employment.
 During your pre-licensure period, you should exercise relevant accounting skills that can include, but are not limited to:

 - Tax services

 - Financial planning

 When you start your work experience requirements, you should download and print a copy of the association of state boards Experience Verification Form.
 On the form, you can select up to four utilized skills.
 Once you and your supervisor have signed and dated your respective pages, you will mail or fax the form to:

 Henrico, VA 23233

 Fax: 804) 527-4409